ftyelbi/Personal-website/README.md

-This is my personal website README
+# Personal website

+This website is being created as part of a [Prelude](https://prelude.tech/) Getting Git workshop.